JacquelineCasey/fullstackopen-phonebook/NOTES.md

 - 3.8: Get the logger to show data received in POST requests.
 - 3.9: Make the backend and the frontend work together.
 They have been combined into one repository.
 We need not add functionality for updating entries yet.
+- 3.10: Deploy the whole thing to Heroku.

 ## For curious minds: Middleware that executes after the route